chrthomsen/pygrametl/docs/examples/testing.rst

     | 4            | Calvin and Hobbes Two | Comic      |
     | 5            | The Silver Spoon      | Cookbook   |

-To specify a precondition, first the name of the table must be given, in the above example ``book``.
+To specify a precondition, first the name of the table must be given; in the example above that is  ``book``.
 As ``dttr`` uses the DTT library internally, it uses an in-memory SQLite database as the test database by default.
 Additional databases can be added by assigning PEP 249 connections to variables in the configuration file.
-To user a connection from the configuration file, the table name must be followed by an ``@`` sign and then the name of the connection to use for this table, e.g., ``book@targetdw``.
+To use a connection from the configuration file, the table name must be followed by an ``@`` sign and then the name of the connection to use for this table, e.g., ``book@targetdw``.
 After the table name, a Drawn Table must be specified (Lines 2–4 in the file above).
 Like for any other